 Truancy is defined as an unexcused absence from school.
 Ten half days of unexcused absences in a school year constitutes habitual truancy.
 A half day absence is defined as missing more than two, but less than three and a half hours of instructional time.
 A full day is defined as missing more than three and a half hours of instructional time.
-X Periods are considered instructional time.
 For more information, please see Dresden School District Policy JH.

 Extended or persistent absences from class and school are detrimental and disruptive to the learning process and may have long term negative impacts on a student's education.
 Chronic absenteeism also denies students the opportunity to participate in school activities and events, and other beneficial social interactions.
 Students, their parents and the school have an obligation to minimize a student's absences from class and school.